Er zijn geen nieuwe positieve gevallen van Covid-19

 Niun kaso di Covid-19 a bini aserka.

-Riba 12 di òktober tin 36 kaso aktivo di Covid-19 na Boneiru.
-93 persona a rekuperá i 2 persona ta interná den hòspital.
-E personanan ta informá i ta den isolashon.
+Riba 13 di òktober tin 33 kaso aktivo di Covid-19 na Boneiru.
+96 persona a rekuperá i 2 persona ta interná den hòspital

 E departamentu di Salubridat Públiko a tuma nota ku e kantidat di persona ku ta laga tèst nan mes, aktualmente a bira ménos.
 Ta keda importante pa tur hende laga tèst su mes ora e ta sinti keho.
 Bo tin keintura, doló di garganta òf kualke otro síntoma relatá na Covid-19?
 Keda bo kas i yama 0800-0800.
 Mantené e instrukshonnan di higiena.
 Kome salú, drumi sufisiente i move regular pa hisa bo resistensia.
 Kuida bo mes i esnan rondó di bo.